ephil-ai/ephil.ai/content/event/workshop-phil-llms/index.md

 ---
 type: event
-title: Hybrid workshop on the philosophy of large language models (with a focus on communication and explainable AI)
+title: Hybrid Workshop on the Philosophy of Large Language models

 event: ''
 event_url: ''